hslua/hslua/README.md

 Returns:

-- String of all extensions.
+- String of all extensions (string).

 This function wraps [System.FilePath.takeExtensions].